cryptomover-software/stellar-rails-wallet/README.md

   11. Access `http://localhost:3000` in your web browser.

 ## ToDo
-  1. Move to ReactJS
+  1. Added Tests for new ReactJS code.
+  2. Add any pending tests for Rails code
+  3. Renew email verification token functionality
-  2. Show the real-time NAV of cryptomover Index funds in USD.
+  4. Show the real-time NAV of cryptomover Index funds in USD.
-  3. Display customer's total NAV and history in USD.
+  5. Display customer's total NAV and history in USD.
-  4. Add Optional Database Backend Facility.
+  6. Add Optional Database Backend Facility.

 ## LICENSE